onetep-devel/documentation/performance.rst

 of the approximation every time NGWFs change.
 It will look like something like :numref:`Figure fig:fast_density_info`, see the *accuracy of approximation* line.
 This tells you to how many digits the approximated NGWF charge is equal to the exact (double FFT-box) NGWF charge, in the root-mean-square sense over all NGWFs in the system.
-In this example our approximated charge is no further from 1.0 than by 1E-7 (and is slightly closer, because we got 7.3, not 7.0).
+In this example our approximated charge is no further from 1.0 (a correctly normalized NGWF) than by 1E-7 (and is slightly closer, because we got 7.16, not 7.0).

 As your calculation progresses, this value will fluctuate, and is likely go down slightly, as the NGWFs become more diffuse.
 As a rule of thumb, if it gets below 5.0-6.0, you will have difficulty converging NGWFs to the